 IV.
-PROPOSAL BY POSITIVE AT QUARTER BIT RATE
+PROPOSAL BY HYBRID AT QUARTER BIT RATE

-The new proposal, asynchronous sequential symbol synchronizers based on pulse comparison operating by positive transitions at quarter bit rate has also two versions namely the manual (ap-m/4) and the automatic (ap-a/4)[3, 4].
+The new proposal, asynchronous sequential symbol synchronizers based on pulse comparison operating by hybrid transitions at quarter bit rate has also two versions namely the manual (ab-m/4) and the automatic (ah-a/4)[3, 4].